noun(usually the ebb)

 - The drought continues and fishing activity is at a low ebb.

 - Whether or not you believe that the War on Iraq was justified, transparency and accountability in our democracy appears to be at a low ebb.

 - Morale at top management level is said to be at a low ebb.

 ebb and flow

-- A recurrent or rhythmical pattern of coming and going or decline and regrowth.Example sentences
+- A recurrent pattern of coming and going or decline and regrowth: the ebb and flow of state politics and powerMore example sentences

 - It emerges from the ebb and flow of collective grievances and struggles for power.